iBaryo/browser-script-canary/README.md

 Changing the version will cause reset of all participating Canary end-users.
 #### `cookiesNames?: Object`
+Optional.

 `isCanary: string` - the end-user's Canary indication cookie name.

 `version: string` - the end-user's Canary version cookie name.
 If no `version` parameter, it won't be set.

 ### Loading of Canary Script
 #### `canaryScriptUrl?: string`
 Optional.

+The URL the Canary version script will be loaded from.

 The default is the URL of the current script (`document.currentScript`) with the query string parameter: `version=canary`.
-The URL the Canary version script will be loaded from.
+To change this - check the 'Advanced Customization' section.

 #### `loadAsync?: boolean`
 Optional.
 The Default is `false`.

-If true, will load the Canary script in an async matter by appending a script tag to the `document.head`'s children.
+If `true`, will load the Canary script in an async matter by appending a script tag to the `document.head`'s children.
 This could be problematic in the following case:

 ```html